MaximoMachado/personal-website/README.md

 This is my personal website to showcase my skillset involving both software development and photography.

+It has been built using the Next.js framework.

 ## Getting Started

 First, run the development server: